Izzathadi/brfss-data-engineering/README.md

 # BRFSS Data Engineering Pipeline

-BRFSS Data Engineering is an end-to-end ELT and analytics pipeline for the Behavioral Risk Factor Surveillance System (BRFSS) dataset, focusing on diabetes and related health indicators.
-This project automates data extraction, transformation, validation, and visualization, providing both static and interactive dashboards for health data analysis.
+BRFSS Data Engineering is an end-to-end ELT and analytics pipeline for the Behavioral Risk Factor Surveillance System (BRFSS) dataset, focusing on diabetes classification detection.
+This project automates data extraction, transformation, validation, and visualization, providing interactive dashboards for data analysis.

 ---